 So despite my love of the outdoors and guiding, here are my reasons for why I quit guiding for an office job.

 Guiding isn’t as glamorous as it seems

 It’s easy to romanticize guiding.
 You’re doing activities that tourists pay hundreds, if not thousands, of dollars to experience.
 And you’re getting paid to do it.
 Even when I look back on guiding experiences, I tend to forget about the negative parts and only think about how incredible it was.
 However, guides are chronically overworked and underpaid.
-Sometimes we’re put in dangerous or uncomfortable situations.
+Sometimes we’re put in dangerous or uncomfortable situations (cue the bug apocalypse of 2017).
 Tourists can be really disrespectful and inconsiderate (one time someone threatened to stab me).
 Don’t get me wrong, most of the time guiding is great.
 But remember that it’s still a job and no job is all rainbows and sunshine 100% of the time.